Puppy Care

 Puppy Vaccinations

-Puppy vaccinations should take place every 3-4 weeks until 16 weeks of age during the first several months of life, and continue with booster immunizations throughout adulthood.
+Puppy vaccinations should occur every 3-4 weeks until 16 weeks of age and continue with booster immunizations throughout adulthood.
 There are core and non-core vaccinations and your veterinarian can help you decide which vaccinations are right for your canine companion.

-It is important to stay current with your puppy vaccinations.
+It is important to stay current with your puppy's vaccinations.
 Puppy vaccinations have been medically proven to combat many preventable diseases and illnesses that will occur without proper immunizations.
-Puppy vaccinations are a huge part of responsible puppy care, and your puppy deserves no less than every chance to be healthy and happy for life.
+Puppy vaccinations are a huge part of responsible puppy care, and your puppy deserves no less than every chance to be healthy and happy in life.

 Signs Of Illness In Puppies